 Federal waters (between 3 and 200 miles offshore) currently remain closed to all commercial and recreational fishing for Atlantic striped bass.

-Under the Atlantic Striped Bass Conservation Act, the Secretary of Commerce and Secretary of the Interior have the authority to place a federal moratorium on striped bass fishing in states that fail to comply with the Atlantic States Marine Fisheries Commission’s Interstate Fishery Management Plan.
-The Secretaries must also provide biennial reports to Congress and the Commission on studies of the Atlantic striped bass resource.
+The Atlantic Striped Bass Conservation Act and the Atlantic Coastal Fisheries Cooperative Management Act both contain provisions to impose a federal moratorium on striped bass fishing in states that fail to comply with the Atlantic States Marine Fisheries Commission’s Interstate Fishery Management Plan.
+The Secretaries of Commerce and Interior are required to provide biennial reports to Congress and the Commission on studies of the Atlantic striped bass resource.

-The 2010 commercial harvest was valued at over $17 million.
+The 2012 commercial harvest (from state waters) was valued at just under $19.5 million.

-The recreational fishery is managed through minimum size limits, a limit on the number of striped bass fishermen can catch and keep in a day, and seasonal fishing closures.
-Recreational harvest of striped bass from the migratory component totaled 21,337 pounds in 2010.
+The predominant gear type in the recreational fishery is hook and line.
+This fishery is managed through minimum size limits, a limit on the number of striped bass fishermen can catch and keep in a day, and seasonal fishing closures.
+The recreational harvest of striped bass regularly exceeds the commercial harvest.
+Total recreational harvest in 2012 was 19 million pounds, and this increased in 2013 to more than 24 million pounds.

 Wild striped bass has a more pronounced taste and a coarser texture than farmed striped bass, which has a more delicate, slightly sweet flavor.
 Striped bass have light-colored flesh with firm, large flakes.